 Every brand-related piece of content is released with high expectations.

 Publishers want readers to quickly find, thoroughly enjoy, and enthusiastically share every piece.
 “Going viral” is the online content equivalent of winning an Oscar for a movie or Pulitzer for a book.

-But with a number of factors out of the publisher’s control, and the moods and likes of the public constantly changing, what can publishers do to facilitate sharing in viral proportions?
+But with a number of factors out of the publisher’s control and the moods and likes of the public constantly changing, what can publishers do to facilitate sharing in viral proportions?
 Optimizing your content for search helps.

-I recently read a quite extraordinary book, Contagious by Jonah Berger.
+I recently read an extraordinary book, Contagious by Jonah Berger.
 Berger goes into great detail about what works and what doesn’t when it comes to viral content.

 Let’s look at some of viral content’s most contagious aspects.

 What’s considered ‘interesting’ is for the reader to decide.
 But research suggests evoking emotion helps facilitate the popularity of content.

 On average, 30% of the ‘most emailed’ stories at The New York Times are related to science, which directs researcher attention to the ‘awe’ element of science, surprising readers with new facts.

 What new and surprising information can a brand introduce to readers?
 Perhaps it’s best to listen to existing questions.

 Viral content spreads quickly and is often consumed swiftly.